CALIFORNIA DISCOVERY LAW

 Courts have many alternative remedies available depending on the

-that as a practical matter the quality of the ultimate decision
+practical matter the quality of the ultimate decision will depend

-to the court, they are likely to receive an "all or nothing"
+nothing alternative" to the court, they are likely to receive an

 meaningful facts or expert analysis, what is left?
 If the

-in the past, the court may pick from general rules which may or
+past, the court may pick from general rules which may or may not

 General rules include: (1) the producing party bears the expense of production based on the rationale that it chose the form and manner of storage; (2) the producing party bears the cost of review for privilege, relevancy, and response to the request by category; (3) the requesting party bears the cost of copying, handling and review.
 In addition, there are general rules of discovery that allow for court discretion not the least of which is that courts are always called upon to balance the need for discovery against the burden in a cost / benefit analysis.
 Normally the parties and the court will not have one analysis to make on a given motion; but many, with results varying depending on the facts and analysis of each request: some granted, some denied, granted on condition, granted as modified, denied without prejudice to rephrasing with grater specificity, etc. In essence, the courts have broad discretion and they exercise it on a daily basis.
 It need not be an all or nothing rule as to who pays for discovery.
 Sometimes, considering all relevant factors it is fair for one side or the other to pay for some items or the cost may be allocated or apportioned.
 Sometimes, the courts may proceed more cautiously to gather evidence as to the value and cost of the discovery by employing limited discovery or sampling.
 See McPeek v.
 Ashcroft 202 F.R.D.
 31 (D.D.C.
 2001) [the more likely to yield dirrectly relevant information the more the producer should pay; marginal value of search] See also the follow up decision in McPeek 2002WL 75780 where counsel reached opposite conclusion on the value of the sample but the court denied further discovery.
 Cf. Zublake III (S.D.N.Y., 7/24/03) where, based on sampling results from 5 tapes, the court ordered production from all backup tapes but allocated restoration costs 75% producer and 25% requester with producer paying all other costs e.g. review for relevance and privilege.